uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/obligationsandreturns.html.md

 ## View previously submitted updates

-## View Liabilities and Payments
+## View liabilities and payments

  I don’t know if you want to include - if we are certian we will deliver it keep the place holder

 ## Make changes to previously submitted data

-## Making an amendment after crystallisation
+## Make an amendment after crystallisation

 ## Pay or get a repayment

 ## Make a change of circumstances

-## View Future obligations / previous returns in BTA
+## View Future obligations or previous returns in BTA